Asymptotic Analysis of MAP Estimation via the Replica Method and Applications to Compressed Sensing: Analysis of Compressed Sensing

-The Replica MAP Claim now states that for any component index $j$, the asymptotic joint distribution of $(x_j,s_j,\xhat_j)$ is described by $x_j$ corrupted by additive Gaussian noise with variance $\sigEffMap^2/s$ followed by a scalar linear estimator.
+The RS PMAP decoupling property now states that for any component index $j$, the asymptotic joint distribution of $(x_j,s_j,\xhat_j)$ is described by $x_j$ corrupted by additive Gaussian noise with variance $\sigEffMap^2/s$ followed by a scalar linear estimator.

 As described in~\cite{GuoV:05}, the above analysis can also be applied to other linear estimators including the matched filter (where $\gamma \arr \infty$) or the decorrelating receiver ($\gamma \arr 0$).